soerenhm/photodember-code/photodember/readme.md

 # Photo-Dember code

 Python code for simulating the photo-Dember effect in highly-excited dielectrics.
-To use the code
+The main code is located in the `src` folder.
+The `simulations` folder reproduces the simulations discussed in the manuscript.

 # How to use